rdkcentral/Dobby/README.md

 ---
 # Copyright and license

-If not stated otherwise in this file or this component's Licenses.txt file the following copyright and licenses apply:
+If not stated otherwise in this file or this component's LICENSE file the following copyright and licenses apply:

 Copyright 2020 Sky UK